minrk/nbextension-scratchpad/README.md

 This is a cell in which you can execute code against the current kernel without modifying the notebook document.

-The scratchpad can be toggled by clicking the icon in the bottom-right, or via the keyboard shortcut `Ctrl-B`.
+The scratchpad can be toggled by clicking the icon in the bottom-right, or via the keyboard shortcut `Cmd-B`.

 ![demo](demo.gif)